godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

 identifies the NativeScript in our plugin we want to use.

 Time to jump back into Godot.
-We load up the main scene we created way back in the beginning and now add a Sprite2D to our scene:
+We load up the main scene we created way back in the beginning and now add a Sprite to our scene:

 .. image:: img/gdnative_cpp_nodes.png